Eveldee/Nobeta-Guides/Any% NMG/README.md

 ## Introduction

-This guide is aimed at anyone that would be interested in trying to play in the Any% NMG (No Major Glitches) category.
+This guide is aimed at anyone who would be interested in trying to play in the Any% NMG (No Major Glitches) category.
 A lot of information in this guide can be used for other categories but the differences won't be explained here.

 > [!IMPORTANT]
 > When souls count or mana usage is mentioned, the guide assume that the game is in Advanced difficulty, anything that works in Advanced can also work in Standard.